 The MS in Computer Science and Engineering programme from University of Oulu will provide the graduates with sufficient skills to work in a wide variety of positions offered by research institutes and companies mainly operating in the field of information and communications technology (ICT).
 The graduates are most likely to be employed in research and development related positions, but also management positions and entrepreneurship fit into the profile.Possible titles include:

 Students applying for the programme must possess an applicable B.Sc. degree in computer science, electrical engineering or relevant fields such as physics or applied mathematics.

-The second theme, Ubiquitous Computing, focuses on the next generation of interactive systems that place humans at the focus of the technological development.
+Applied Computing focuses on the next generation of interactive systems that place humans at the focus of the technological development.
 Adopting a multidisciplinary real-world approach, students have to spend a substantial amount of time working in group projects to develop a variety of systems ranging from interactive online services to games and mobile applications, with a strong focus on innovation and design.
-Students gain experience in conducting usability tests with human participants, conducting experiments to evaluate their systems, and applying an iterative design approach to develop and improve their systems.

 Check the programme website for information about funding options.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Testimonial Registration Module

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.